 Curse of Hatred, like the Will of Fire is more of an ideal than an actual excuse for things.
 Most fans weren't happy when Sasuke declared he'd be Hokage and ignore what his former classmates said...while his fans put him in the biggest leather pants ever and say he not only deserves it, but is best choice while blaming other people for his behavior.

 And to make it an Uchiha trifecta, there is also Sasuke and Itachi's mother, Mikoto.
-Most fans like to ignore or deny that Mikoto was an active participant and had full knowledge of the coup, and instead treat her as a God-send who had obviously been forced into a abusive and loveless marriage.
+Most fans like to ignore or deny that Mikoto was most likely an active participant and had full knowledge of the coup, and instead treat her as a God-send who had obviously been forced into a abusive and loveless marriage.
 Never mind that she was a jounin and could take care of herself, and never once showed a sign that she didn't love her husband.
 Apparently in the eyes of the fandom, she's too hot to be a traitor.
-Also, people tend to forget that she is just as if not more guilty of Parental Favoritism as her universaly reviled husband, except, of course, that the flashbacks containing her were told from the perspective of her favorite child.

 Tayuya.
 Most fanfiction that have her as a main character have her inexplicably survive Temari's burying of her during the Sasuke Retrival Arc, only for the pursuing medics and/or Kakashi to stumble upon her, and, after she explains/spews that she was forced into working for Orochimaru, she is taken back to Konoha for treatment and possibly a Q&A with Ibiki/Inoichi.
 She usually then joins the "treehuggers" ranks with none of the Konoha 11 questioning it.
 Especially odd because Tayuya is no more sympathetic than the other Sound ninjas (besides Kimimaro) - the fanbase seems to like her a lot just because she's attractive, female, an unusual personality and her unique powers.
 That's not to say the other Sound Four don't have sympathetic portrayals, but they're less frequent and usually a little bit more believable than what she usually gets whilst alone.